GSX1: Applications

-Spinal Cord Injury
+Spinal cord injury

 GSX1 has been implicated in tissue regeneration strategies, particularly in the context of spinal cord injury (SCI).

 Promoting resident cells, especially neural stem and progenitor cells (NSPCs), is a potential approach for treating SCI.
 However, adult NSPCs primarily differentiate into glial cells (a type of brain cell that's not a neuron and helps support neural structure), contributing to glial scar formation at injury sites, which isn't useful.

 GSX1, in its developmental role, regulates the generation of excitatory and inhibitory interneurons during spinal cord embryonic development.

 Recent studies show that lentivirus-mediated expression of GSX1 increases the number of NSPCs in a mouse model of SCI during shortly after injury.
 This expression subsequently boosts the generation of glutamatergic and cholinergic interneurons while decreasing the production interneurons that produce GABA in the long term.

 This ultimately means that GSX1 expression reduces reactive astrogliosis and glial scar formation, enhances serotonin neuronal activity, and improves locomotor function in injured mice, leading to better long-term outcomes.